Vikranth3140/NSE-BSE-Stock-Prices-Automation/README.md

 6. Enter stock symbols (without `NSE:`) starting from cell A3.
 7. Click on `Stock Prices` > `Update Prices` to fetch and display stock data.

+## View and Copy

+If you prefer to use a pre-configured Google Sheet with the App Script already set up, you can view and make a copy of [this Google Sheet](https://docs.google.com/spreadsheets/d/1lFifrj-Tz-uy5HfSLb8w6gkfa67wKtm-XMkU9gA29qk/edit?usp=sharing).
+The App Script is included, so you don't need to worry about setting up the code.

 ## Optional: Populate Stock Symbols Automatically

 Instead of manually entering stock symbols, you can use the `Populate.js` script to add a predefined list of stocks.